Gel Polish Remover Machines – Do They Work?

 1. Use a nail file to file off the top layer of your gel nail polish – this removes the topcoat and exposes the gel polish to the acetone steam.

 2. Open up the machine and pour a little bit of acetone into the small compartment inside.
-Most machines require about 2ml – 4ml of acetone, which is around one teaspoon.

-3. Plug the machine into an electric socket and turn it on.
-The machine will spend a few minutes warming up and will notify you when it’s ready for use.
+The machine will warm up for a few minutes and notify you when it’s ready for use.

-4. When it’s ready, remove the lid and insert your fingers into the special holes at the top of the machine.
-Most machines can accommodate one hand at a time.
+4. When it’s ready, remove the lid and insert your fingers into the membrane holes at the top of the machine.

-5. Keep your fingers inside of the machine for about 10 minutes.
-During this time, your fingertips will be exposed to a continuous steam of acetone which should soften and dissolve the gel nail polish.
+During this time, your fingertips will be exposed to a continuous stream of acetone, which should soften and dissolve the gel nail polish.

-6. Remove your fingers out of the machine and use a cuticle pusher or a wooden stick to remove the remaining nail polish.
-The gel polish should be very soft at this point, and it should come off easily, without you having to scrape it.
+6. Remove your fingers from the machine and use a cuticle pusher or a wooden stick to remove the remaining nail polish.

 7. If the nail polish is not soft enough, repeat the steaming process until it is.